A summary of data about the Ruby ecosystem.

 Keywords from Contributors

-activerecord activejob mvc rack rubygems crash-reporting rspec rubocop background-jobs static-code-analysis
+activerecord mvc activejob rack rubygems crash-reporting rspec rubocop background-jobs code-formatter

 JSON representation